 If you're a fan of savory, hearty breakfasts, these ham-and-egg cups take only about an hour to make and will keep you feeling satiated well until lunch.
 A single serving packs about 19 grams of protein and 8 grams of healthy, unsaturated fat.

-If you're looking to steer clear of the flu this winter season, upping your selenium intake may do the trick, and ham is a great source of it.
-Selenium is an essential micronutrient that plays a big role in your immune cell functions, helping fight inflammation and immune-related diseases, according to a September 2018 study published in Nutrients.
+Upping your selenium intake may also help bolster your immune system, and ham is a great source of this essential micronutrient.
+Selenium plays a big role in your immune cell functions, helping fight inflammation, according to a September 2018 study published in Nutrients.